clesleycode/regression/Regression Analysis.md

 ### Correlation Coefficient

-The correlation coefficient, <b>r</b> indicates the nature and strength of the relationship betwee x and y.
+The correlation coefficient, <b>r</b> indicates the nature and strength of the relationship between x and y.
 Values of r range from -1 to +1.
 A correlation coefficient of 0 indicates there is no relationship.

 ## 2.0 Linear Regression